Avon modern slavery statement 2020

 - Monitoring and Compliance

-To strengthen Avon’s oversight of Modern Slavery and Human Trafficking risks in the supply chain, the following steps will be taken in 2019:
+To continue to strengthen Avon’s oversight and understanding of Modern Slavery and Human Trafficking risks in the supply chain and our own business operations, the following steps will be taken in 2021:

-- Avon will join Sedex in 2019 which we expect will further strengthen our in-depth human rights risk assessment; helping us to map and understand our human rights and modern slavery risks.
+- Avon will continue to onboard in-scope suppliers and factories to Sedex, enabling Avon to use the Forced Labour Indicator reporting tool which will further strengthen our in-depth human rights risk assessment; helping us to map and understand our human rights and modern slavery risks.

 - Avon will continue to seek opportunities to collaborate and participate with other brands, retailers and stakeholders on tackling common modern slavery and human rights risks.